advertise

 In winter, Mount Washington’s heavy snowfall (over 11 meters annually) creates ideal conditions for backcountry skiing and snowshoeing.
 Access sub-alpine areas via logging roads from Mount Cain Road, but ensure you have avalanche training and gear, as the terrain can be hazardous (source: Avalanche Canada).

-Most frequent questions about Mount Washington
+Most frequent Questions about Mount Washington

 The best time to visit Mount Washington depends on your interests.
 Winter (December to March) is ideal for skiing, snowboarding, and snowshoeing, thanks to heavy snowfall and well-groomed slopes.